fluxninja/aperture/docs/content/get-started/get-started.md

 The code snippet below shows how to wrap your
-[Control Point](/concepts/control-point.md) within the `start_flow` call while also passing [labels](/concepts/flow-label.md) and cache keys to Aperture Agents.
+[Control Point](/concepts/control-point.md) within the `start_flow` call while passing [labels](/concepts/flow-label.md) and cache keys to Aperture Agents.

 Caching mechanism allows you to store the response of a request in the Aperture Agent.
-This feature is useful when you want to cache the some value or response from external or internal services and use it for subsequent requests.
-There are two types cache key that can be passed to Aperture Agents:
+This feature is useful when you want to cache the response from external or internal services and use it for subsequent requests.
+There are two types of cache key that can be passed to Aperture Agents:

 - `result_cache_key` - This key is useful to store the response of the request in Aperture Agent.
-For example, result of a heavy tasks like database query, a third party API call which later can be used for subsequent requests, if requested within the TTL.
+For example, result of a heavy tasks like database query, a third-party API call which later can be used for subsequent requests if requested within the TTL.
 This removes the need to perform the same task again.
-- `global_cache_keys` - Using these keys, a global cache value can be setup, which can be accessed throughput anywhere in the application.
+- `global_cache_keys` - Using these keys, a global cache value can be set up, which can be accessed throughput anywhere in the application.

 Each of these keys is associated with a TTL, a cache expiration time.